1000 Jumping Jacks a Day – Should You Do It or Is It an Overkill?

 Have Enough Hours of Sleep

-I cannot emphasize this enough.
+I cannot emphasize on this enough.
 Get your 8-hours of sleep folks.
 Sleep heals, it helps your body repair and renew, it promotes the release of GH and it helps you lose weight.

 If you are not sleeping enough, you will gain weight on your abdomen.